Last Updated on

 4. Increasing Number of Details

-The more details a child adds to the drawing, the better his cognition is developing. children will usually add details like spectacles on the ‘father’, or a bindi on the mother.
+The more details a child adds to the drawing, the better his cognitive ability is developing.
+Children will usually add details like spectacles on the ‘father’, or a bindi on the mother.
 Children with acute observation may even be able to notice and interpret physical appearance differences, and may even be able to see ‘gender’ differently.

 5. Hole in the Ground